 4. Brooks Adrenaline GTS 20

-One of the biggest upgrades to the Adrenaline GTS in this version 19 is the GuideRails holistic support system.
+One of the biggest upgrades to the Adrenaline GTS in this 19th version is the GuideRails holistic support system.
 This type of system is supposed to help minimize impact on the knees while running.
-With this new support system, these shoes will appeal to more runners.

-The durable rubber outsole is great in any terrain, including wet surfaces.
+The durable rubber outsole is great on any terrain, including wet surfaces.
 The upper mesh has been improved to provide better comfort and sleeker style.

 - Support system intended to decrease knee injury